rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ## Abstract

-This proposal requires minipools to use the **latest protocol-approved delegate smart contract** after upgrading to a specified future Smartnode version.
+This proposal requires that a future specified Smartnode update force minipools to use the **latest delegate smart contract**.
 Once upgraded, node operators would no longer be able to permanently pin minipools to older delegate implementations.
 The intent is to ensure protocol-wide consistency, enable governance-approved minipool behavior changes, and remove technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).

----

 ## Motivation